ubclaunchpad/LP-website/src/docs/recruitment/strategy.md

 ## Time commitment

-- Club lead meetings will take place between 10-11 every Saturday.
+- Club lead meetings will take place between 10-11 every Saturday among the leads + your own team's meetings.
 - Around 5 hours per week working on tasks

 ## Requirements

 - A passion for learning and experimenting, and a willingness to participate actively
-- We welcome folks of all skill levels, whether you are a complete beginner just starting out or if you’ve done several internships and have a portfolio of awesome projects - learn more about our [recruitment goals](https://docs.ubclaunchpad.com/recruitment) in our handbook
+- We welcome folks of all skill levels, whether you are a complete beginner just starting out or if you’ve done several internships and have a portfolio of awesome projects - learn more about our [recruitment goals](/recruitment.overview) in our handbook